sprucelabsai/developer.spruce.ai/README.md

 ## Automation

-Lets say there is a lady named Becca.
+Lets say there is an entrepreneur named Becca.
 She nerds the f\*\*k out over fashion.
 So, she decided to open a [menswear boutique](https://spruce.me).
 She loves it.
 But, do you know what she didn't expect?
 That she'd be spending so much time doing boring admin work.
 There are so many aspects of running a business that need to be automated, it literally was half the justification for my creation.

 ## Augmentation